Informative Path Planning with Guaranteed Estimation Uncertainty: Conclusion

-\paragraph{Coverage objective vs.\ joint posterior uncertainty} It is important to distinguish the \emph{coverage objective} $F$ from the underlying uncertainty-reduction mechanism used to construct the coverage sets.
+It is important to distinguish the \emph{coverage objective} $F$ from the underlying uncertainty-reduction mechanism used to construct the coverage sets.
 In our coverage-map construction (Section~\ref{sec:coverage_map_construction}), each candidate $j$ is associated with a fixed set of covered points computed in isolation (i.e., by conditioning on a single candidate at a time).
-This induces the union-of-sets objective in Equation~\ref{eq:coverage_objective}, which is monotone submodular and therefore admits the $(1-1/e)$ approximation guarantee described below.
+This induces the union-of-sets objective in Equation~\ref{eq:coverage_objective}, which is monotone submodular and therefore admits the near-optimal approximation guarantees.

 When multiple sensing locations are chosen together, their joint impact on posterior uncertainty can be \emph{super-additive}: some evaluation points fall below the uncertainty threshold only after conditioning on several locations at once.
 Because these interaction effects are not captured by per-candidate coverage sets, the resulting estimate $F(S)$ is conservative.
 This conservatism works in our favor: if the algorithm reports that a set $S$ meets a target coverage level under the isolated-candidate model, then the \emph{true} maximum posterior variance after executing $S$ is typically no greater—and often strictly lower—than the target threshold.